abcnorio/nspawn-aiml/Readme.md

 IF someone has a better and more secure approach, just go ahead and share it.
 The tutorial here is meant to suggest an approach that can be applied also by users not deeply involved with security.
 It allows for a certain protection of the host but there is no guarantee to be protected from malware without any active and valid scanners observing computer behavior and downloaded files for content.
 Best is always to keep personal data completely separate from such productive environment that undergo a rapid change like it is the case with AI/ML.
 But to be fair, not everyone can afford another computer to keep things separately.
 For those this tutorial may act as a help or inspiration.

+### TODOs

+- find a way to enable `xephyr` with enabled windows resize for the browser, as a consequence drop the `xhost` method
+- double cross-check whether `iptables` rules can really drop the `OUTPUT` chain (see script)
+- make installation more (half-)automatic
+- make network setup easier (difficult, too many possibilities in relation to local needs, permissions, etc.)
+- add `bind` switch to mount r/o folders from the host into the container
+- check whether `chattr` can change file attributes from within the container if the host already set those permissions
+- add some cronjobs for on-access scans of the container, esp. for python installs (...some script...)